Particl-Community/academy/in-depth/indepth_staking.rst

 - You need to set up a staking node and keep it online 24/7, unless you use a staking pool instead.
 - The setup process is the most complicated of all staking options on Particl.

 For an even more secure staking solution, you can stake PART coins stored on hardware wallets such as the Ledger Nano S or the Trezor.
-These hardware devices are super secure :term:`cryptocurrency` wallets that require a direct physical access to authorize any transaction.
+These hardware devices are super secure :term:`cryptocurrency <Cryptocurrency>` wallets that require a direct physical access to authorize any transaction.
 They are "hacker-proof" devices that protect you against viruses, infected computers, compromised internet connections, and etc.

 And since PPoS is a highly flexible protocol, it doesn't penalize you for going "security first".
 It lets you enable staking and earn staking interest on all of your coins stored in you hardware wallet.